- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 Some people have a genetic predisposition to put on weight, and others are genetically inclined to stay slim.
 If these genes interact with those involving eating disorders, they could influence whether someone binges or restricts food.

 Genes Connected to Personality Traits

-Some genes identified in the contribution to eating disorders have been shown to be associated with specific personality traits.
-They are believed to be highly heritable and often exist prior to the onset of the eating disorder.
+Some genes that contribute to eating disorders are associated with specific personality traits.
+They are believed to be highly heritable and often exist before the onset of the eating disorder.
 These traits are:

 - Obsessive thinking